gotchoices/ChipNet/doc/discovery.md

 (Not supported yet)

 The bidirectional algorithm proceeds similar to the unidirectional search, with the following differences:
-* A synchronizing message is sent from the originator to the target to initiate the search, and measure time delay
+* A synchronizing message is sent from the originator to the target (through the communications path) to initiate the search, and measure time delay
 * With each phase of the query, the originator sends a follow-up synchronization message (including the time budget) to the target and delays for half of the round-trip time before executing the phase.
 This attempts to have the two nodes initiate the search phase at nearly the same time.
 * Following each phase, the originator interrogates the target for results and timing from the prior phase and the originator depth-level adjusts and integrates this into the timings for the next phase.
 The target should have completed the phase by this interrogation, but should block to respond if not.
 * For participants, in addition to searching for a match when a query arrives, looks to see if the same query has already arrived from a different path, with the opposing end.